shivanaguttiadi/Adi_DevOps_Answers/Docker_Answers_README.md

     **Answer:** Docker supports health checks for monitoring the status of containers and determining whether they are healthy or not.
 You can specify a health check command in a Dockerfile using the `HEALTHCHECK` instruction, which Docker will run periodically to assess the container's health.
 Additionally, you can define health check parameters such as intervals, timeouts, and retries to customize the health check behavior.

 **Diffrent type applications Docker files:

-Certainly!
-Here are Dockerfile scenarios tailored for different application types:
+**The Dockerfile scenarios tailored for different application types:
+**
 1. **Python Web Application (Flask)**

    ```Dockerfile